thepartly/reflectapi/docs/src/how-to/tagged-enums.md

 # Working with Tagged Enums

-Learn how to use Serde's tagging strategies with ReflectAPI to create type-safe, discriminated unions that translate beautifully to TypeScript and other languages.
+Learn how to use Serde's tagging strategies with `reflectapi` to create type-safe, discriminated unions that translate beautifully to TypeScript and other languages.

 ## Overview

-Tagged enums are one of ReflectAPI's most powerful features.
+Tagged enums are one of `reflectapi`'s most powerful features.
 Rust's enums with Serde's tagging strategies create discriminated unions that maintain type safety across all generated client languages, particularly TypeScript's discriminated unions.

 ## Serde Tagging Strategies